 Lukas Weißensteiner is working as business development manager and power markets expert at RP Global Austria.
 His professional expertise covers economic aspects of renewables and according market designs and regulations.
 Headquartered in Vienna, RP Global Group is an international developer and investor in renewable energy projects, primarily wind and small hydro power plants.

-Until 2011, Lukas Weißensteiner was researcher at Energy Economics Group (EEG), Vienna University of Technology.
+Until 2011, Lukas Weißensteiner was researcher at Energy Economics Group (EEG), TU Wien.
 He was in charge of national and international research projects on various aspects of market integration of electricity from renewable energy sources.
-He holds a master degree in industrial engineering and a PhD in energy economics from Vienna University of Technology.
+He holds a master degree in industrial engineering and a PhD in energy economics from TU Wien.

 Werner Weiss is founding member and director of AEE – Institute for Sustainable Technologies (AEE INTEC) in Gleisdorf, Austria and since June 2010 chairman of the Solar Heating and Cooling Programme of the International Energy Agency (IEA).
 Furthermore he is board member of the European Technology Platform on Renewable Heating and Cooling.